bitwarden/help/_articles/organizations/policies.md

 {% callout info %}
 Users already in the Organization will not be retroactively enrolled in Password Reset, and will be required to [self-enroll]({{site.baseurl}}/article/admin-reset/#self-enroll-in-password-reset).
 {% endcallout %}

+### Vault Timeout

+Enabling the **Vault Timeout** policy will implement a maximum [Vault Timeout]({{site.baseurl}}/article/vault-timeout/#vault-timeout-time-constraint) duration for all members of your Organization.
+This policy applies the timeout restriction to all client applications (Mobile, Desktop, Browser Extension, etc.).

+A banner is displayed to users during Vault Timeout configuration indicating that a policy is affecting their options.

+{% callout info %}
+The **Single Organization** policy must be enabled before activating this policy.

+As a result, you must disable the **Vault Timewout** policy before you can disable the **Single Organization** policy.
+{% endcallout %}

+### Disable Personal Vault Export

+Enabling the **Disable Personal Vault Export** policy will prohibit all members of your Organization from [exporting their private Vault data]({{site.baseurl}}/article/export-your-data/#export-a-personal-vault).

+In the Web Vault and CLI, a message is displayed to users indicating that a policy is affecting their options.
+In other clients, the option will simply be disabled.